mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 VIRTUAL-RUNTIME_initscripts = ""
 ```

+!
+Note that Mender automatically selects the file system types it builds based on the `IMAGE_FSTYPES` variable.
+See the [section on file system types](../../Devices/Partition-layout#file-system-types) for more information.

 !!!
 It is suggested to also add ```INHERIT += "rm_work"``` to ```conf/local.conf``` in order to conserve disk space during the build.

 ## Building the image